 For one, most false religious systems seldom reject Jesus outright, instead, they “re-work” Him into their beliefs.
 Thus, just “preaching Jesus” to them is not enough, we need to carefully distinguish Him and the Gospel from the clever counterfeits and misrepresentations being peddled by false religions and false teachers today.

 Many Christians think it’s beneath their dignity to attack beliefs because they think a criticism of another’s religious beliefs is the same as having a personal antagonism towards those adhering to those beliefs.
-Nothing could be farther from the truth.
-A person can be deceived and still have morals and hospitality.
+Nothing could be further from the truth.
+A person can be deceived and still have morals and show some hospitality.

 Many people are also influenced by the “live and let’s live” societal ideas.
 This relativistic school of thought assumes that other people’s beliefs are just as valid as ours.
 This is what constitutes “political correctness” – a concept that emerged from Communism.
 It’s really an isolationist thinking that fails to situate complex issues in their proper contexts.